-The financial results for the year show that the Hospital recorded an operating surplus (before exceptional items, pensions finance charge and other items) of €2.2 million compared to a surplus of €3.20 million for the corresponding period in 2012.
-The underlying Operating Surplus before exceptional item in 2013 compared to the previous year is materially different due to a non- cash charge relating to the pension scheme under FRS17.
-As shown below the underlying Operating earnings (before non cash pension charges) indicate an improved outcome when compared to 2012.
+The financial results for the year show that the Hospital recorded an operating surplus of €4.2 million compared to a surplus of €2.2 million (before exceptional items) for the corresponding period in 2013.
+As shown below the underlying operating earnings indicate an improved outcome when compared to 2013 on a like for like basis.